hidenori-wasa/_CakePHP0204Lib/README.md

 Change log
 ----------

-* I improved "\BreakpointDebugging_LockByShmopResponse::$_timeoutSeconds" property's initialization value.
+* I commented that "\BreakpointDebugging_LockByShmopRequest" class is not recommended.